-Alternatively, if you do not want to use virtualenv, you can do the following from within the cloned repository:
+Alternatively, if you do not want to use virtualenv, running the following may work from within the cloned repository:

+'''

-python3 setup.py build_ext -i # omit the "3" for Python 2 nosetests
+python3 setup.py build_ext -i # omit the "3" for Python 2

+pytest

+'''

-This requires Cython and nose to be installed.
+This requires Cython and pytest to be installed.
+Avoid this method and use a virtualenv instead if you can.